nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 <u>Extensions:</u>

-3. There is no task description specified
+* 3a.
+Incorrect syntax is used for a task field
-    * a.
+  * 3a1.
 Dash shows an error message

 Use case resumes at step 2.